bihealth/sodar-server/docs_manual/source/app_samplesheets_browse.rst

 Column Resizing
     All columns in the tables can be freely resized by dragging on their edges.
 Row Sorting
-    Tables can be sorted by a specific column by clicking on its header.
+    Tables can be sorted by a specific column by clicking its header.
 Row Filtering
     For filtering rows, a string can be entered into the *Filter* text input in the table header.